ljfa-ag/libnbtplusplus/README.md

 // the tag_ptr can be wrapped inside a value object to be able to access it conveniently nbt::value tag{std::move(tag_ptr)};

-// for example, to acccess the item ID of the first item in the player's inventory, you can chain the "at" method and
+// for example, to acccess the item ID of the first item in the player's inventory, you can
-// explicitly convert the resulting nbt::value to a string: auto item_id = std::string(tag.at("Data").at("Player").at("Inventory").at(0).at("id"));
+// chain the "at" method and explicitly convert the resulting nbt::value to a string: auto item_id = std::string(tag.at("Data").at("Player").at("Inventory").at(0).at("id"));
-std::cout << item_id << std::endl; //might print minecraft:lever
+std::cout << item_id << std::endl; // might print minecraft:lever

 // the NBT data can also be manipulated: tag["foo"] = "a string";